Azimjon95/code-comparison/readme.md

     }
 }
 ~~~

+### Logic Breakdown

+- **Odd Numbers:**
-Odd numbers: The code first checks if N is odd by using N % 2 == 1.
-If true, it prints "Weird".
+  The code first checks if `N` is odd by using `N % 2 == 1`.
+If true, it prints `"Weird"`.

+- **Even Numbers:**
-Even numbers: If N is even, it checks specific ranges:
+  If `N` is even, it checks specific ranges:
-If N is between 2 and 5, it prints "Not Weird".
+  - If `N` is between 2 and 5, it prints `"Not Weird"`.
-If N is between 6 and 20, it prints "Weird".
+  - If `N` is between 6 and 20, it prints `"Weird"`.
-If N is greater than 20, it prints "Not Weird".
+  - If `N` is greater than 20, it prints `"Not Weird"`.

-This approach gives a very clear and explicit distinction between different ranges for even numbers.
+This approach provides a very clear and explicit distinction between different ranges for even numbers.

-Advantages:
+### Advantages:
-More detailed handling of specific even number ranges.
+- More detailed handling of specific even number ranges.
-Easy to understand and maintain when exact behavior is needed for different ranges.
+- Easy to understand and maintain when exact behavior is needed for different ranges.

-Disadvantages:
+### Disadvantages:
-Slightly more verbose due to explicit range checks for even numbers.
+- Slightly more verbose due to explicit range checks for even numbers.

 ## Approach 2: **Concise Range Handling**